 , or DELETE

-statement.
-For example, MySQL has the LOAD DATA INFILE, which reads rows from a text file and inserts into a table at a very high speed, invokes the BEFORE INSERT
+For example, MySQL has the LOAD DATA INFILE, which reads data from a text file and inserts it into a table at a very high speed, invoking the BEFORE INSERT

 and AFTER INSERT